ronaldvanrij/ansible-oracle-java/README.md

 This Ansible role has the following features for Oracle JDK:

- - Install JDK 8 in current versions.
+ - Install JDK 9 or 8 in current versions.
- - Install optional Java Cryptography Extensions (JCE)
+ - Install optional Java Cryptography Extensions (JCE) (only for JDK 8)
  - Install for CentOS, Debian/Ubuntu, SUSE, and Mac OS X families.

 This role is based on [williamyeh.oracle-java](https://github.com/William-Yeh/ansible-oracle-java), but I wanted more recent Java versions and decided to drop support for older versions.